kuzzleio/kuzzle/docs/plugins.md

      by Kuzzle when a "data.payload" needs to be broadcasted to the "data.channel" channel

      The payload is a ResponseObject
     */
   };

+  this.notify = function (data) {
+    /*
+     Linked to the protocol:notify hook, emitted
+     by Kuzzle when a "data.payload" needs to be emitted to the connection "data.id", on the channel "data.channel"

+     The payload is a ResponseObject
+    */
+  };